DeepLabCut/DeepLabCut/docs/functionDetails.md

           >> deeplabcut.label_frames(config_path, Sreens=1)

- If you have dual moitors in landscape configuration (i.e. on the left and right), then change ``Screens=2``.
-If you are a **Windows user** and cannot see all the buttons (check this demo to see how it should look: https://www.youtube.com/watch?v=i8P5y0vO5Q0), please also pass ``winHack=.5``, which will make the GUI small and you can drag the lower left corner to fill your screen.
+GUI SIZIING: If you have dual moitors in landscape configuration (i.e. on the left and right), then change ``Screens=2``.
+If you cannot see all the buttons (check this demo to see how it should look: https://www.youtube.com/watch?v=i8P5y0vO5Q0), please also pass ``winHack=.5``, which will make the GUI small and you can drag the lower left corner to fill your screen.
+If you want to make the main image larger, use ``img_size=.008`` (The default is .0075).
+Be aware, you might cover buttons, so use wisely.
 For additional troubleshooting tips, please see: https://github.com/AlexEMG/DeepLabCut/wiki/Troubleshooting-Tips

 The user needs to use the *Load Frames* button to select the directory which stores the extracted frames from one of the videos.
 Subsequently, the user can use one of the radio buttons (top right) to select a body part to label.
 RIGHT click to add the label.
 Left click to drag the label, if needed.
 If you cannot see a body part, just skip over the label!
 Pleaee see the ``HELP`` button for more user instructions!
 This auto-advances once you labeled the first body part.
 You can also advance to the next frame by clicking on the RIGHT arrow on your keyboard.